Unmovable8911/notes/NoneProgramming/LearningViAndVim.md

   **word**

 #### 6.5.2 POSIX bracket expressions
-Groups of characters within brackets are called <u style="italic">bracket expressions</u>
-in the POSIX standard.
+Groups of characters within brackets are called *<u>bracket expressions</u>* in the POSIX standard.
 Additional components provided by POSIX standard:

 - *character classes*: consists of keywords bracketed by `[:` and `:]`
     - `[:alnum:]`: alphanumeric characters